 During my father's career in medicine (he specialised in anaesthesia – i.e., in what Americans call anesthesiology), his patients included Rudyard Kipling, George Bernard Shaw, Richard Tauber, and the current King of Holland's aunt, Marijke.
 He worked in London during the blitz and with Albert Schweitzer in central Africa, he led the largest private anaesthesia practice in Johannesburg, and he headed the anaesthetics department at the Royal Hobart Hospital.

 Like many people in the western world who were mothers in the 1940s and 1950s, my mother primarily worked in the home.
 She was a housewife, and was not embarrassed by that label.
 She was also artistic, with a flair for design and style.

-Even though I am now in my early seventies and, as someone once joked, the patriarch of the Roberts family, I still miss my parents.
+Even though I am now in my late seventies and, as someone once joked, the patriarch of the Roberts family, I still miss my parents.
 From my earliest days, they were wonderfully supportive.
 When I was 15 years old, for example, they not only allowed me – but also even encouraged me – to hitch-hike from Johannesburg to Mt Kilimanjaro.
 In their old-age they followed my career and my outdoor activities (such as climbing Mt McKinley and doing the Coast to Coast multi-sport race) with enthusiasm.
 I wasn’t joking when I told people that my parents were my number one fans!

 In memory of my parents, this page on my website includes direct links to pages containing the eulogies that my brothers and I gave at their funerals.
 The pages with the eulogies also include a few of our favourite pictures of Bobby and Lilian; and, hopefully, the eulogies and the pictures will convey something of the flavour of the lives and personalities of two wonderful parents.